Neelraj-Reddy/CPP/README.md

 - The technique of allocating memory during runtime on demand is known as dynamic memory allocation.
 - new, delete are the two keywords used for dynamic memory allocation in cpp.
+- Member functions inside the body of a class is an inline function by default.